mytarget-test-team/seismograph/docs/config.rst

     program = seismograph.Program(config_path='project.etc.base')

-If you will use config path with creating instance of program that config path is default value of environment variable.
+If you will be using config_path param that config path will default value of environment variable.
-In this way config path is path by default for your program.
+Config path is path by default for your program in this way.

 Available sections